 The OIG employs a multi-pronged strategy to protect the integrity of federal healthcare programs.
 It’s not just about reacting to complaints; the agency proactively identifies and addresses issues through advanced technology, decisive legal action, and strategic partnerships.
 For medical practices, understanding these methods is key to building a robust compliance framework that stands up to scrutiny.
 By seeing how the OIG operates, you can better anticipate risks and safeguard your practice from costly penalties.

-Using AI to Detect Fraud
+Using Data and AI to Pinpoint Fraud

 The OIG is increasingly using sophisticated data analytics and artificial intelligence to spot irregularities in billing and claims data.
 These systems can analyze millions of records in real-time to flag patterns that might indicate fraud, such as billing for services that were never provided or upcoding.
 This technological shift means that business practices common in other industries can create significant compliance risk in healthcare.
 With AI detecting potential violations faster than ever, practices must ensure their billing and documentation are consistently accurate and defensible.